 Smart devices such as smartphones, tablets have yet reached that milestone to power an OS developed for computers to run on them.

 They come as close as they can be right now, with advancements being made every few weeks through updates.

 Best Windows PC Emulator for Android

 Here are the best Windows emulators and simulators for Android that are currently working on a wide array of Android devices.

-This is as close you will get to Windows emulator for Android if you are looking to run Windows apps on an Android device.
+This is as close you will get to the Windows emulator for Android if you are looking to run Windows apps on an Android device.
 Wine is a multi-platform emulator of sorts to run Windows applications on different operating systems.

 You can run 32-bit, as well as 64-bit Windows app on the emulator.
 They have added support for earlier Windows such as 3.1 in their recent updates to the emulator.